Open 12 November 2018

 During the First World War, the NSW Government Printing Office under the direction of Overseer Augustine Dyer served an important role on the NSW home front.
 Its photographers—or ‘operators’ as they were then called—documented a range of activities including meetings of public officials, recruitment marches and campaigns, arms manufacturing, State-run enterprises, returning soldiers, patriotic events, volunteer movements and large gatherings that took place around particular issues such as conscription.

-The thousands of images produced by the NSW Government Printing Office Photographic Branch during the First World War exist as a collection of original glass plate negatives under the custodianship of State Records NSW.
+The thousands of images produced by the NSW Government Printing Office Photographic Branch during the First World War exist as a collection of original glass plate negatives under the custodianship of NSW State Archives.
 These remarkable photographs—some digitised and reproduced for this exhibition—are now being rediscovered by a generation of Australians whose understanding of the Great War depends upon the records and accounts authored by those who experienced this tumultuous global event first hand.